KillerRaptor247/SpringSpeegle/README.md

 This README assumes that you have followed and setup the initialREADME.md project environment.
-Additionally, the database assumes you have the SQLStart.bat and SQL.bat opened and running using the database setup instructions shown at https://cs.baylor.edu/~speegle/3335/install.html
+Additionally, the database assumes you have the SQLStart.bat and SQL.bat opened and running using the database setup instructions shown at https://cs.baylor.edu/~speegle/3335/install.html The Mysql Dictionary File needed is located in the app subdirectory

 ## Instructions